 • Roads in Extremadura are generally excellent and travelling to and around Extremadura by car is the easiest and quickest option

 HOW TO GET THERE: THE OPTIONS

 By plane.
-AirEuropa operates flights from Madrid to Badajoz every day except Saturdays.
-The duration of the flight is 01:15 hours.
+Iberia (Air Nostrum) operates flights from Madrid to Badajoz every day of the week, except Saturdays.

 By train.
 From the Atocha Train Station in Madrid you can take a morning train every day except Sunday that stops in Cáceres, Mérida and Badajoz.
 Go to Renfe’s website and look for the service 17014 R. EXPRES.
 (It is the only service not involving changing stations).
 The duration of the journey to Cáceres is 04:10 hours.
 You can reach Mérida in 05:05 hours and Badajoz in 05:52 hours.

 Address: Pza.
 Emperador Carlos V, Vestíbulo del Ave, Arganzuela, 28012 Madrid

 How to get from the airport to the train station: take the Línea Exprés Aeropuerto – Atocha Renfe bus service from either Terminals 1, 2 or 4 and you will reach the station in 40 minutes.

 By bus.
 From the Estación Sur de Autobuses you can travel by bus to many destinations in Extremadura with Avanzabus and it is a very good option for trips under 3-3,5 hours.
 Use this service to travel, for example, to Navalmoral de la Mata, Trujillo or Cáceres (Express service).

 How to get from the airport to the bus station: take the underground line 8 from the airport to Nuevos Ministerios, where you need to change.
 Then take line 6 to Méndez Álvaro.
 The whole journey takes about an hour.